jyoung7834/reading-notes/README.md

 ### Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
 ### Mastering Markdown in Github

-GitHub Flavored Markdown
-GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.

 * Headers
 ![GitHub Logo](/images/logo.png)
 * Emphasis